 Step 3: Pop the half spheres out of the chocolate molds.
 Even out the half circles on a warm pan so that the tops are not ragged.
 Do this carefully so you don’t melt the whole sphere.
 This should only take a couple of seconds.

 Step 4: On the inside of one-half of the spheres spoon 1 tablespoon of cacao nibs.
 Top with vegan marshmallows.
-If you want your ball to be super chocolatey you can place 1 tsp of cocoa powder and 1 tbsp of coconut sugar as well.
+If you want your ball to be super chocolatey you can place 1 teaspoon of cocoa powder and 1 tablespoon of coconut sugar as well.

 Step 5: Warm the other half of the sphere so that the edges are a bit melty and place it immediately onto the other half of the sphere.
 Press gently and place back into the freezer for 5 minutes to set.
 If you are not in a rush, this can be done in the fridge as well.